-The temperature within the vivarium should vary because of this basking lamp.
-Underneath the lamp temperatures sound reach around 35oC, with the rest of the habitat at around 20-25oC and at night the ambient temperature will be cooler but should not fall below 15oC.
-If you are concerned about the temperature at night or at cooler times of the year, heat mats or stones may be purchased to offer your pet additional heat.
+The temperature within the vivarium should vary because of the basking lamp.
+Underneath the lamp temperatures will reach around 35oC, with the rest of the habitat set at around 20-25oC.
+At night the ambient temperature will be cooler, but should not fall below 15oC.
+If you are concerned about the temperature at night or at cooler times of the year, heat mats or stones can be purchased to offer your pet additional heat.

-Unlike most other reptiles, bearded dragons enjoy fresh foods as well as insects.
-These should be provided in a shallow dish for easy access.
-Similarly, water should be provided in a shallow dish for bathing, though bearded dragons actually drink small droplets of water – as they would drink morning dew in the wild – and young dragons should be sprayed with water until they learn to bathe.
+Unlike most other reptiles, bearded dragons enjoy fresh fruits and vegetables as well as insects, which should be provided in a shallow dish for easy access.
+It is advisable to give adult dragons live insects every other day, but young dragons can have them each day, as they will need more protein.
+Water should also be provided in a shallow dish for bathing, though bearded dragons actually drink small droplets of water – as they would drink morning dew in the wild – and young dragons should be sprayed with water until they learn to bathe.

 We offer a wide range of various live food options for your reptile, check out our new page on our website.

 Bearded dragon care is fairly simple.
 Take a look at our range of bearded dragon vivariums and supplies – we even have vivarium starter kits which include everything you need to get started with these exciting exotic pets!